telerik/blazor-docs/components/sankey/elements/legend.md

 # Sankey Legend

-The Telerik Sankey Diagram for Blazor can show a visual guide with details about the nodes.
-The Sankey renders a legend by design.
+The Telerik Sankey Diagram for Blazor can show a legend, which is a visual guide with details about the nodes.
 This article explores how to customize the Sankey legend.

 ## Basic Customization